The Women's Center offers 3D Mammography

 3D mammography is a tool designed for early detection of breast cancer.
 This imaging technology acquires a series of low-dose projection images of the compressed breast at different angles.
 The system produces images of thin slices of the breast one millimeter at a time that are then used to construct a 3d reconstruction of the breast.

 The 3D mammogram experience is similar to a traditional mammogram.
-During the exam, the X-ray arm sweeps in a slight arc over the breast, taking multiple images of the breast at different angels.
+During the exam, the X-ray arm sweeps in a slight arc over the breast, taking multiple images of the breast at different angles.
 The radiologist can look through images of the entire breast like the pages of a book.

 3D Mammography finds 40% more invasive cancers than 2D alone.